iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > I am so elated and glad of the fact that I can no longer loose my ID.<br> :date: __2020-12-15 06:08:30__

 > Thank goodness this is a thing now!!!<br> :date: __2020-12-13 23:46:31__

-> It's better than the physical ID.
-The clarity is amazing!<br> :date: __2020-12-12 06:47:27__

-> Only 4 stars because the facial recognition camera is to sensative everything else offered is fantastic<br> :date: __2020-12-09 16:17:30__